 One of the Museum wings that hosts temporary exhibitions is the Stathatos Mansion (1 Irodotou & Vas.
 Sofias Ave), one of the best examples of neoclassical architecture in Athens, work of the Bavarian architect Ernest Ziller.

 The permanent collections housed by the Museum of Cycladic Art are:

 The Cycladic civilization flourished on the islands of the central Aegean during the Early Bronze Age (3rd millennium BC).
-The MCA maintains one of the largest and most complete collections of Cycladic antiquities in the world, with representative samples of marble figurines and vases, bronze weapons and tools and pottery of all phases of the Early Cycladic period.
+The MCA maintains one of the largest and most complete collections of Cycladic Antiquities in the world.
+It consists of representative samples of marble figurines and vases, bronze weapons and tools and pottery of all phases of the Early Cycladic period.

 The collection Cycladic is set on the first floor of the building of the permanent collections and opened in 1986.
 It includes a large number of high-quality marble figurines and vases, some of the earliest bronze objects in the Aegean pottery everyday and ritual use, etc. most of which belong in the 3rd millennium BC.
 It also includes:

 - highly sculptured marble bottles, plates, cups, and zoomorphic vessels